 COVID-19 has caused significant disruptions to the global, national and State economy.
 The extent to which COVID-19 impacts the Company's operations and their financial condition will depend on future developments, which are highly uncertain and cannot be predicted, including the duration of the outbreak and measures taken to address the outbreak.
-For example, as mentioned above, the carding and registration process for the first two Viking Air CL-415EAFs delivered to the COVID-19 pandemic.
+For example, as mentioned above, the carding and registration process for the first two Viking Air CL-415EAFs delivered to the Cowpany were delayed by three months as a result of restrictions put in place due to the COVID-19 pandemic.